alanoliveira/garou-toremo/README.md

 ## About

 Video demonstration https://www.youtube.com/watch?v=1CelZkTmVqc
-This is a tool that enable some training features in Garou Mark of the Wolves Steam edition.
+This is a tool that enable some training features in Garou Mark of the Wolves Code Mystics port.
 The main features are:

   - Display input history